Without the need for a larger transformer, this article shows how to construct a simple LED emergency light.

 LEDs White Straw Hat 30mA | 5 | |

-The transformer, bridge and capacitor collaborate to create a standard power supply.
+The transformer, rectified diode and capacitor work together to create a standard power supply.

-The transistor becomes forward biased through the 1k resistor switching ON instantly and illuminating the LEDs.
+The LEDs get lit when the transistor becomes forward biased through the 1k resistor and turns on quickly.

 Safety Considerations